 - One main advantage of using a hair conditioner is that it makes your hair soft and shiny.
 However, if you are using more of it, your hair will become super glossy.
 This, in turn, makes your hair sticky and uncomfortable.

 - Greasiness is the most common sign of over-conditioned hair.
-Excess use of hairstyling and conditioning products can your hair oily, greasy, and dirty.
+Excess use of hairstyling and conditioning products can make your hair oily, greasy, and dirty.

 - Over-conditioning also makes your hair on top look super flat and soft.
 The super-soft roots are not able to hold volume for a long time.
 Hence, minimize the quantity of the conditioner that you use on your hair to make it lustrous.